What is 5/50000? Understanding Fractions, Decimals, and Percentages

 Q: What is the difference between a fraction, a decimal, and a percentage?

 A: They are different ways to represent the same proportion.
-A fraction shows the ratio as a numerator over a denominator.
-A decimal represents the ratio as a number with a decimal point.
+Here's the thing — a fraction shows the ratio as a numerator over a denominator.
+Which means a decimal represents the ratio as a number with a decimal point.
 A percentage shows the ratio as parts per hundred.

 Q: How can I convert a percentage back to a fraction?